geunhokye/CA_drought/README.md

 ### R

-folder [R](https://github.com/kcucchi/CA_drought/tree/master/data/R) contains R scripts used to derive shapefiles, plots, etc. and R objects reading files in raw_data to be used for later analysis.
+folder [R](https://github.com/kcucchi/CA_drought/tree/master/data/R) contains R scripts used to derive shapefiles, plots, etc. and R objects reading files in raw_data to be used for later analyzes.

 See description of files in folder.